First principle calculation of the effective Zeeman's couplings in topological materials: Introduction

-In the traditional semiconductors described by the Fermi liquid theory, all the stories about the band structure in low energy magnetic responses are just the effective mass and the effective Landé g-factor.
-In contrast, in the emerging novel topological materials, where new types of quasi-particle excitations such as gapless Dirac fermions \cite{BiO2, wang_Na3Bi, nagaosa_dirac_nc, Na3Bi_exp}, Weyl fermions \cite{burkov_weyl, wan_weyl, weng_TaAs, huang_TaAs, TaAs_exp_iop, TaAs_exp_Hasan}, nodal line fermions \cite{burkov_nodal,weng_nodal,kim_nodal,fang_nodal, nodal_Cu3PdN, nodal_PbTaSe2, nodal_chain} and the new fermions \cite{bradlyn_new_fermion, weng_TaN, MoP_exp}, etc. dominate the low energy physics, new ingredients including the Berry phase \cite{niu_RMP, son_berry_prl, chiral_kinetic_thoery} and the multi-bands Zeeman's coupling, as discussed in this paper, may play important roles in magnetic responses.
-The consequences of the Berry phase have been studied thoroughly in various theoretical and experimental works, including the weak localization \cite{lu_weakloc}, the negative magnetoresistance \cite{abj_1983,burkov_CA,burkov_NMR,son_NMR_2013,Na3Bi_NMR}, the nonlocal transport \cite{CA_nonlocal}, the anomalous quantum oscillation \cite{luhz_SdH_2016}, and the anomlous coupling with pseudo scalar phonon \cite{song_detecting_2016}, etc. However, role of the Zeeman's coupling in these transport phenomenons has not attracted much attentions until recently \cite{luhz_MR_TI} and so is still unclear for most topological systems.
-Therefore we think it must be appealing and instructive for further theoretical works if we calculate the Zeeman's coupling parameters of such novel systems by our first principle method, as will be done in the following sections.
+The consequences of the Berry curvature have been studied thoroughly in various theoretical and experimental works, including the weak localization \cite{lu_weakloc}, the negative magnetoresistance \cite{abj_1983,burkov_CA,burkov_NMR,son_NMR_2013,Na3Bi_NMR}, the nonlocal transport \cite{CA_nonlocal}, the anomalous quantum oscillation \cite{luhz_SdH_2016}, and the anomalous coupling with pseudo scalar phonon \cite{song_detecting_2016}, etc. However, the role of the Zeeman's coupling in these transport phenomenons has not attracted much attentions until recently \cite{luhz_MR_TI} , which makes it timely and important to develop the first principle method to calculate the g-factor tensor for realistic material systems.

-The paper is organized as the followings.
-In section \ref{sec:Theory}, the theory of effective Zeeman's coupling is reviewed in the framework of the second order quasi-degenerate perturbation theory.
+The paper is organized as the following.
+In section \ref{sec:Theory}, the theory of effective Zeeman's coupling will be introduced in the framework of the second order quasi-degenerate perturbation theory.
 In section \ref{sec:results}, the first principle calculation method is introduced and applied to a few topological materials.
 In section \ref{sec:discussion}, a most direct application of our data, i.e. the Fermi surface topology of Dirac semimetal under Zeeman's coupling, is discussed.
 In the end, we give a brief summary in section \ref{sec:summary}.